cloud-computing-applications/webapp/README.md

     - DB_DATABASE - Enter your MySQL database name
     - DB_TEST_DATABASE - Enter your MySQL test database name
     - DB_HOST - Enter your MySQL host (if running locally, this would be "localhost")
+    - ENVIRONMENT - Set the environment of the application (DEVELOPMENT, TEST, PRODUCTION)
+    - LOG_FILE_PATH - Path of the log file where the application will dump it's logs (Not used for TEST Environment)
 6. Setup the following Environment Variables For Packer
     - project_id - ID of your gcp project
     - zone - Zone of webapp image